replicatedhq/replicated-docs/docs/enterprise/installing-overview.md

 Additionally, by default, KOTS creates a ClusterRole and ClusterRoleBinding with permissions to all namespaces unless otherwise specified by the application vendor.

-For more information about the role-based access control (RBAC) requirements for KOTS, see [RBAC Requirements](installing-general-requirements#rbac-requirements) in _Requirements for Installation_.
+For more information about the role-based access control (RBAC) requirements for KOTS, see [RBAC Requirements](installing-general-requirements#rbac-requirements) in _Installation Requirements_.

 ### Deploy Images to Local Registries